Resources

 Green Ways to Donate and Recycle

 Buy Nothing Project: “Give Where You Live” is the group’s motto.
-Simply offer your community what you have and watch the takers line up.
-You’ll be amazed by the generosity of your neighbors.
+Offer your community what you have and watch the takers line up.
+You’ll be amazed at the generosity of your neighbors.

 Recycle at Best Buy: Electronics, appliances, and fitness equipment are all welcome at Best Buy.
 They handle many types of used technology.
-It doesn’t matter where you bought it, or when.
+It doesn’t matter where or when you bought it.

-Green Drop: A scheduled pick up of clothing placed on your doorstep ensures charities such as the Military Order Purple Heart Service Foundation, American Red Cross, and the National Federation of the Blind continue to receive much-needed funding.
+Green Drop: A scheduled pickup of clothing placed on your doorstep ensures charities such as the Military Order of the Purple Heart Service Foundation, American Red Cross, and the National Federation of the Blind continue to receive much-needed funding.

-If, after a significant purge, part of your trouble is your house is truly lacking square footage and you have items that just don’t fit, hello military gear, more storage space could be a legitimate solution.
+If after a significant purge, part of your trouble is that your house is truly lacking square footage and you have items that just don’t fit, hello military gear, more storage space could be a legitimate solution.

 Hiring a Professional Organizer

-At this point, if none of the previous suggestions hit home and you’re more overwhelmed than ever, trained professionals are waiting for your call.
+At this point, if none of the previous suggestions resonate and you’re feeling more overwhelmed than ever, trained professionals are ready to help.
 They’ve designed an entire business around cleaning, organizing, and purging.
 They thrive in chaos and want to help you find peace at home.

 Melissa Rogers is a professional organizer and military spouse, so you know her skills are strong.
-Not only does she help clients organize their homes, but she prepares her clients for an impending PCS.
-She understands that meeting with an organizer is intimidating and possibly embarrassing.
+Not only does she help clients organize their homes, but she also prepares her clients for an impending PCS move.
+She recognizes that meeting with an organizer can be intimidating and potentially embarrassing.

 After determining if, together, you are the perfect duo to take on the project, Melissa goes on to say,